amimoto/sioba/README.md

 - **Frontend/Control**: This is the user-facing component that displays output from the backend and sends user input to it.
 Typically, this is a terminal emulator, like the `XTerm` component provided by `sioba_nicegui`.

 The `Interface` subclasses in `sioba` are responsible for managing the specifics of communication with their respective backends and relaying data to and from the connected frontend control.
-They use a system of callbacks (e.g., `on_send_to_control`, `on_shutdown`) to signal events to the frontend.
+They use a system of callbacks (e.g., `on_send_to_frontend`, `on_shutdown`) to signal events to the frontend.

 ## Key Classes and Relationships